thomasleplus/java-memory-safety/README.md

 detect memory safety issues with static application security testing (SAST) tools.

-The `safe` directory contains safer alternative implemetations.
+The [`safe`](safe/) directory contains safer alternative implemetations.

+The [`spotbugs`](spotbugs/) directory contains a SpotBugs plugin to detect occurrences of non memory-safe Java code.

+The [`reports`](reports/) directory contains some data that was gathered during the research needed for this project.

 ## Results